On the Unbiased Asymptotic Normality of Quantile Regression with Fixed Effects: Monte Carlo simulations

 \subsection{Design}

-In this section, we use simulation experiments to assess the finite sample performance of the MD-QR estimator discussed previously.
-We consider a simple model as in equation \eqref{eq:model}, where the response $y_{it}$ is generated by
+In this section, {we use simulation experiments to assess the finite sample performance of the FE-QR and MD-QR estimators discussed previously.} We consider a simple model as in equation \eqref{eq:model}, where the response $y_{it}$ is generated by

 This is a general location-scale-shift model.
 When $\lambda=0$, the exogenous covariate $x_{it}$ exerts a pure location shift effect.
 When $\lambda \neq 0$, $x_{it}$ exerts both location and scale effects.